Andrew09268/search-sort-diabetes/README.md

 ## Sample Output
 ```
-Choose a column to search (Glucose, Age, BMI, etc.): Glucose
+Choose a column to search (Glucose, Age, BMI, etc.): glucose
 Enter a value to search for: 120

 Choose search method: